 Looking to embark on a new career path?

-Whether you’re thinking about starting a career as a heavy vehicle mechanic, or you’re wanting to change your career path to work on different machinery, this blog post will guide you through your options so you can make a decision that’s right for you.
+Whether you’re thinking about starting a career as a heavy vehicle mechanic, or you’re wanting to change your career path to work on different machinery, this blog post will guide you through your options, what heavy vehicle mechanic training you’ll need to complete and more so you can make a decision that’s right for you.

 Heavy vehicle mechanics carry out routine servicing and checks of large vehicles such as trucks, tanks, buses and coaches.